Dani-j/Team2-Pycharm/docs/debug.md

 # Debug your Python application
 {: .no_toc }
 In this procedure, you will debug your first python application.
 To eliminate any potential bugs, programmers usually use debugging tools to find bugs in their project.
-By the end of this procedure, you will be able to debug your Python project.
+By the end of this procedure, you will be able to debug your Python application.

 ## Pre-requisites
-Before debugging, make sure you have met the following requirements.
+Before debugging, make sure you have met the following requirements:
-* You have installed the Python interpreter.
+* You have installed the Python downloaded from [https://www.python.org](https://www.python.org).
 * You have opened an existing project or created a new project.

 ## Instructions